-With the help of beekeepers all over the country, we have successfully completed our third year of the Sentinel Apiary Program!
-It was our biggest year yet by far.
-In 2017, 68 beekeepers from 26 states worked with us (see the 2017 Summary Report PDF Here).
-Together we:
+With the help of beekeepers all over the country, we have successfully completed our fourth year of the Sentinel Apiary Program (see the 2018 Summary Report PDF Here).

-We are now recruiting for the 2018 Sentinel Apiary Program!
+We are now recruiting for the 2019 Sentinel Apiary Program!
 We hope you will join us on a journey to better colony heath and cooperative colony management.
-Scroll down to learn more about the Program, or click the “Sign Up” Button below and we’ll reach out to you.
+Scroll down to learn more about the Program, or click the “Sign Up” Button and we’ll reach out to you.